New Bradwell

-New Bradwell is (mainly) an Edwardian era village, modern district and civil parish in north-west Milton Keynes, Buckinghamshire, England.
+New Bradwell is (mainly) an Edwardian era village, modern district and civil parish in north-west Milton Keynes, Buckinghamshire, England, about 2 mi north-west of Central Milton Keynes.
 Together with Wolverton (on the other side of the West Coast Main Line), it was built primarily to house the workers on the Wolverton railway works.

 The original village of Bradwell lies south of New Bradwell.

 History

 New Bradwell is roughly 150 years old.
 Exact dates are hard to figure, as buildings such as mill houses and farm houses existed on the site of what is now the village of New Bradwell, long before then.
 Around 1851 the area was little more than a hamlet, with 381 inhabitants and a local industry of stone quarrying and lime kilns.
 The first purpose built houses were constructed in 1854 – 1856 as dwellings for workers in the nearby Wolverton works.
 By 1861 the village had 1,658 inhabitants and over 4,000 by 1906.

 Perhaps the most significant date was the expansion of the parish of Stantonbury on 16 July 1857.
 The old parish of Stanton Barry, or Stantonbury, contained but 750 acre, and about a dozen scattered houses.
 By an Order in Council, dated 16 July 1857, a new parish was formed by adding to the old one the hamlet of New Bradwell.
 The area of the newly formed parish was 904 acre.
 There was a ceremony of laying the foundations for the Church of St. James and other buildings such as the church schoolhouse on Monday 24 May 1858, which may mark the foundation of the village of New Bradwell as an entity in its own right.
 The church of St. James was completed in 1860.

 Originally this new village was called Stantonbury after the name of the parish.

 From 1867 to 1964 the village was served by Bradwell railway station on the now defunct Wolverton to Newport Pagnell line.
 The line has been repurposed as a rail path, part of the Milton Keynes redway network.